-Several of the carbonyl compounds tended to correlate well with the $PM{10}$ data, having "r" values of 0.7 or larger.
-It should be noted here that the correlation was performed only for the carbonyl compounds that were detected in 10% or more of the samples taken.
-Crotonaldehyde shows the strongest correlation with an "r" value of 0.84.
+Nine of the thirteen carbonyl compounds tended to correlate well with the PM{10} data, having "r" values of 0.7 or larger.
+The tolualdehydes show the strongest correlation with an "r" value of 0.84.
 One of the two MQO Core Analyte carbonyls, acetaldehyde, did show some correlation with the course particulate concentrations.
 There was little correlation between any of the carbonyls and the fine particulate concentrations.
-2-Butanone had the highest "r" value of the group at 0.62.
-A graph of the four carbonyls with "r" values greater than or equal to 0.80 for the $PM{10}$ correlation is shown in Figure 54.
+2-Butanone had the highest "r" value of the group at 0.65.
+A graph of the four carbonyls with "r" values greater than or equal to 0.80 for the PM{10} correlation is shown in Figure 55.

-The final graph presented in this section is a snapshot of the chemical make-up of the carbonyls group from 2004 through 2015.
-Figure 55 shows the percentage each carbonyl compound contributed to the overall total carbonyl concentration from year to year.
-Acetone, acetaldehyde, and formaldehyde clearly dominate the carbonyl concentrations yearly.
+The final graph presented in this section is a snapshot of the chemical make-up of the carbonyls group from 2004 through 2016.
+Figure 56 shows the percentage each carbonyl compound contributed to the overall total carbonyl concentration from year to year.
+Acetone, acetaldehyde, and formaldehyde clearly dominate the carbonyl concentrations, comprising nearly 80% of the overall concentrations from year to year.

-Figure 54.
+Figure 55.
 PM10 - Carbonyl Concentration Comparison

-Figure 55.
+Figure 56.
 Annual Carbonyl Composition